|A great way to stay connected!

 - Dairy and poultry science experts, as well as people experienced in bee-keeping and cheese-making.

-The first Global Partners trip to Ethiopia is planned for February-March 2014, with subsequent trips planned for fall 2014 and spring 2015.
-If you are interested in volunteering on a trip, please complete the Volunteer Form
+The first Global Partners trip to Ethiopia took place in February-March 2014.
+The next trips are planned for late winter 2015 - there will be two back-to-back, 2-week long trips in February 2015.
+If you are interested in volunteering on a trip, please complete the Volunteer Form or email email@example.com.

 History of Global Partners-Tanzania